 Note that these directions are tested on Windows 7.
 If you wish any additional help, don't hesitate to ask!

 C:\Java(which is where we will install the JDK),

-C:\Java\MyJars(which is where we can put any needed jar files that aren't already listed on the standard
+C:\Java\MyJars(which is where we can put any needed Jar files that aren't already listed on

-C:\Java\glassfish3(which is where we will install the Glassfish Java EE server).
+C:\Java\glassfish4(which is where we will install the Glassfish Java EE server).
 If you don't like the name

 It is okay if your

 CLASSPATH setting has an additional

 entry at the end.